rule

 What is prepared with ghee, o hero of mine, shall be my food and I will not see you at any other time naked but at the time of intercourse.'

-'That is how it shall be' promised the great soul, (Vedabase)
+'That is how it shall be' promised the great soul.

 Text 23

-'See your beauty and your poise, no one on earth is as attractive, who can withstand such a goddess that in person has arrived among the human beings!'
+'Just look at your beauty and poise!
+No one on earth is as attractive as you are.
+Who can withstand a goddess like you who personally has descended among the human beings?'

 'See your beauty and your poise, no one on earth is as attractive, who can withstand such a goddess that in person has arrived among the human beings!'
 (Vedabase)